Top 10 home contents insurance companies

-Some providers offer it as standard, including John Lewis (Premier only).
+Some providers offer it as standard, including John Lewis Finance (Premier only).

 It is usually only included in combined building and contents policies, but most providers do offer home emergency cover as an optional extra, so it can be added to contents policies as well.